Lidiadev/price-aggregator/README.md

 to set up any additional infrastructure.

 ## Testing
-CircleCI runs integration tests for the microservice whenever a commit is pushed to the main branch.
+CircleCI runs the unit and integration tests for the microservice whenever a commit is pushed to the main branch.

 These tests use a standalone WireMock stub server managed by docker-compose to mimic the behavior of external APIs.

-*Due to time limitations, the project does not currently have unit tests.
+*Due to time limitations, the project does not currently have a high unit tests coverage.
 However, integrating SonarCloud would help generate code coverage reports for each Pull Request.
 This integration would prevent a PR from being merged if it fails to meet the required code coverage percentage.

 ### How to run the integration tests